 Ricoh developed a system tool—global inventory viewer (GIV)—that visualizes daily inventory status to ascertain what kind of inventory is available and where in the world it is located.
 As an indicator, we use an optimal inventory levels as we monitor inventory throughout the world, making the necessary adjustments without delay.

 Aiming to enhance our global production system, we are increasing our production capacity in China and other Asian sites, accelerating the shift to strategic models.
 Together with this manufacturing shift, we are working to lower purchasing costs and enhance CSR procurement further, while reorganizing our parts production network throughout Asia to include the duplication of suppliers in preparation for procurement risks associated with natural disasters as well as geopolitical risks.

 The Ricoh Group is simultaneously lowering logistics costs and environmental impact by reducing waste in five areas: packaging, transportation, space utilization, transshipment and storage.
-Our global initiatives include improving the space utilization of containers and optimizing transportation routes and logistics base locations.
+Initiatives taken together with overseas subsidiaries include improving the space utilization of containers, modal shift, and optimizing transportation routes and logistics base locations.